 On a recent visit to the Humber Arboretum, a nature preserve near where I live, a guide took us through a heavily wooded area and pointed out some animal prints in the still soft mud of the spring.
 “What animal do you think made these prints?” she asked us.
 “Coyote?” a man called out.
 “A fox?” called another.
 She smiled knowingly and shook her head.
 “No. A coyote or a fox would never make paw prints like these,” she assured us.
 The prints were quite evenly spaced; you could clearly see that the animal had four separate paws.
 “A coyote or a fox would never waste his energy like this,” she said.
 She pointed out how you could see each of the animal’s four feet.
 “A coyote or other wild animal has to conserve their energy because they never know when they may eat again.
 As a result, they will place all four paws down at once, at almost the same spot.
 That way, that they can efficiently leap farther, using less energy, than if their feet were separated”.
 As I listened to her, I realized that it was true: when you see wild animal prints, you typically see only two paw prints, which look as if they have just brushed the earth before leaving off again.
 “These prints were probably left by someone’s Labrador retriever,” she laughed.
-“You see how he’s inefficiently moving his paws all over the place?
-These prints could only have come from an animal who doesn’t need to worry about his next meal”.
+“You see how he’s inefficiently moving his paws all over the place? birth control These prints could only have come from an animal who doesn’t need to worry about his next meal”.

 All living things need to conserve their energy, because the latent energy within us is so precious, and because new energy can be difficult to create.
 Just as trees store energy for growth deep in their trunks in the form of sap, we humans also store our energy deep within ourselves.
 In Chinese medicine, our energy is said to be stored in one of our most vital organs: our kidneys, whose functioning would also include that of our adrenal glands.
 This makes our kidneys very important for maintaining the will to live.
 In Chinese medicine, this stored energy in our kidneys is referred to as the “Gate of Vitality”, or “Ming Men Fire”.
 Our kidneys and adrenals are like the coals at the bottom of the fire, which are always glowing and hot to the touch.
 The heat that our kidneys and adrenals generate spreads upwards throughout our bodies and gives us strength and energy.
 When this hot glow of coals wanes and cools, we become weaker and closer to death.
 And so, if we want to have a long and fruitful life, with enough energy to accomplish our goals, we should be sure to take good care of our kidneys and adrenals.